MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-block-access-consumer-accounts.md

 6. (Optional, but recommended) Create a proxy policy to prevent users from inserting their own headers.

 > [!NOTE]
-> - This blocks sign-in access to Google consumer services other than Google Search, but doesn’t necessarily prevent anonymous access.<br>
+> - This proxy configuration blocks sign-in access to Google consumer services other than Google Search, but doesn’t necessarily prevent anonymous access.<br>
 > - When you add the X-GoogApps-Allowed-Domains HTTP header, users will see errors accessing delegated mailboxes from a domain that's not in the header.

 ## Content license